-Anti-drone systems are mostly used to detect drones and fire interference radio waves that can neutralize them before the aerial vehicles reach the country's key facilities.
+Anti-drone systems are mostly used to detect drones and neutralize them before aerial vehicles reach the country's key facilities.
 According to South Korea's Joint Chiefs of Staff (JCS), five North Korean drones were flying in South's airspace in December 2022.
 Although one of them entered the capital city, the South Korean military failed to identify the incursion, allowing it to safely return to the North.

 Daejeon said in a statement that the city has started to work with Government Buildings Management Office, an agency under South Korea's safety ministry, to build the anti-drone system.
 It will be established for government buildings used by national agencies including a military organization.